Mary Trump Describes Abusive Trump Family Home, Says She Will Vote For Biden

 "But now the stakes are far higher than they've ever been before; they are literally life and death.
 Unlike any previous time in his life, Donald's failings cannot be hidden or ignored because they threaten us all."

-The White House has repeatedly dismissed the book as a money grab by Mary Trump.
+The White House has repeatedly dismissed the book as a money grab by the president's niece.

-"The president describes the relationship he had with his father as warm and said his father was very good to him," White House Spokeswoman Sarah Matthews said earlier this month.
+"The president describes the relationship he had with his father as warm and said his father was very good to him," White House spokeswoman Sarah Matthews said earlier this month.

 "He said his father was loving and not at all hard on him as a child.
-Also, the absurd SAT allegation is completely false," Matthews said, referencing a claim in the book that the president had cheated on his SAT by paying someone else to take the exam on his behalf.
+Also, the absurd SAT allegation is completely false," Matthews said, referring to a claim in the book that the president cheated on the SAT by paying someone else to take the exam on his behalf.

-The book, which was released on Tuesday, is the second high-profile expose of the president this summer.
+The book, which was released Tuesday, is the second high-profile expose of the president this summer.
 In June, former national security adviser John Bolton won a legal battle to publish a review of his time at the president's right hand.

 Robert Trump, the president's younger brother, sought to have a court block Mary Trump's book release and her promotion of it.
 A New York judge on Monday freed Mary Trump from an existing gag order restricting her from discussing the book.
 A separate and earlier court ruling had already allowed the publishing house Simon & Schuster to move forward with producing the account.

-Mary Trump said that while she is not afraid to speak freely about her family history, she felt there were risks associated with speaking unfavorably about the president.
+Mary Trump said that while she is not afraid to speak freely about her family history, she felt there were risks associated with talking about the president unfavorably.

 "Realistically speaking, Donald has a position with which comes an enormous amount of power," she said in the Wednesday interview.
 "He has a following which has proven to be fairly fanatical.
 And from what I've seen, anybody who comes forward to speak truth to power or fulfill their obligations to uphold and defend the Constitution, if that clashes with Donald's agenda, they do not fare well."